Acton Post |

 (1844 - unknown), Shakopee

-A log cabin trading post reconstructed at Historic Murphy's Village (renamed "The Landing" and under new ownership in 2002).
+An original period log cabin trading post relocated (1970's) at Historic Murphy's Village (renamed "The Landing" and under new ownership in 2002).
+The cabin was originally located a few miles west of its present site.

 (1826 - unknown), Rice and Le Sueur Counties